fusioncharts/dev_centre_docs/getting-started/plain-javascript/add-annotations-using-plain-javascript.md

 2. Add the chart and theme as dependency.

 3. Create an instance of the chart with chart options.
 In the JSON object:
     * Set the chart type as `column2d`.
-Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
+Find the complete list of chart types with their respective aliases [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
     * Set the width and height of the chart in pixels.
-    * Set the `dataFormat` as JSON.
+    * Set the `dataFormat` as `json`.
-    * Embed the json data as the value of `dataSource`.
+    * Embed the JSON data as the value of `dataSource`.
     * Create an `annotations` object in the `dataSource`, to specify the cosmetics and functionalities of the annotation.